jbuehl/homealone/docs/README.model.md

 - name - The unique name for the resource.
 - enabled - Indicates whether the Resource is enabled (active) or not.
-- event - An Event object that is set when the state of the Resource changes.
+- event - A threading.Event object that is set when the state of the Resource changes.
 - enable() - Enable the Resource.
 - disable() - Disable the Resource.
 - notify() - Set the Resource's event to announce a state change.